Ming Fay

-Early life and education
+Background

-Ming Fay was born in Shanghai in 1943 and late moved to Hong Kong in 1952, soon after the rise of communism in mainland China.
+Ming Gi Fay was born in Shanghai on February 2, 1943, and in 1952 moved to Hong Kong, soon after the rise of communism in mainland China.
 His mother was an artist, and his father worked in the then-burgeoning Hong Kong movie industry as an art director.
 Both were students of Shanghai-based sculptor Zhang Chongren, who had studied Western sculpture in Europe.
+Fay's mother taught him papier-mache.

-Ming came to the United States in 1961 to study at the Columbus College of Art and Design and later at the Kansas City Institute of Art.
-Subsequently, Fay earned a graduate degree in sculpture at the University of California, Santa Barbara in 1975.
+Fay came to the United States in 1961 to study at the Columbus College of Art and Design, later transferring to the Kansas City Institute of Art, where he earned his BFA.
+He moved to New York City in 1973, finding an apartment in Chinatown.
+Fay earned a graduate degree in sculpture at the University of California, Santa Barbara in 1975.

+In 1981, Fay married Pui Lee Chang in New York.
+He had one son.
+Ming Gi Fay died on February 23, 2025, at the age of 82.

 Artistic career

-Ming Fay has exhibited internationally in numerous solo exhibitions, and his work has frequented important group shows throughout the world.
-He was also a founding member of an art collective called, Epoxy Art Group in the 1980s, which included other Chinese American artists.
-Exhibitions have taken place at the Whitney Museum of American Art at Phillip Morris (New York, NY), the National Academy Museum (New York, NY), Museum of Contemporary Art in Shanghai, Łódź Biennale at The International Artists' Museum (Łódź, Poland), Butters Gallery (Portland, Oregon), Ramapo Gallery (Ramapo, New Jersey), and the Hong Kong Museum of Art.
-Fay has also completed numerous public art commissions including a suspended glass and steel sculpture for a residential lobby in Philadelphia, a large scale tree sculpture in Puerto Rico, sculptural benches for New York City's Staten Island Ferry Whitehall Terminal, and glass mosaic murals for the Delancey Street – Essex Street New York City Subway station.
+In 1982, Fay and five other Chinese American artists founded the art collective Epoxy Art Group, which remained active until 1992.
+Fay was also a member of Godzilla: Asian American Art Network.

+Fay completed numerous public art commissions, including a suspended glass and steel sculpture for a residential lobby in Philadelphia, a large scale tree sculpture in Puerto Rico, sculptural benches for New York City's Staten Island Ferry Whitehall Terminal, and glass mosaic murals for the Delancey Street – Essex Street New York City Subway station.

-He is also the recipient of the 2007 NYFA fellowship in Sculpture.
+Fay received the 2007 NYFA fellowship in Sculpture.